rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

 - The attestation's **approved signer** must match the session signer.
 - A magic value is generated using a combination of a prefix, the wallet address, the attestation's audience hash, and issuer hash.
-- The attestation signature is validated against the global signer from the configuration.
+- The attestation signature is validated against the identity signer from the configuration.
 - The target contract's `acceptImplicitRequest` function must return the expected magic value; otherwise, the call is rejected.

 > [!WARNING]